pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 The first link describes many alternatives that are available for installing Tex on a Mac.
 The second link forwards to the MacTex package, one of the alternatives mentioned in the first website.
-MaxTex provides everythink that you need to use Latex on Mac except from a text editor.
+MaxTex ovides everythink that you need to use Latex on Mac except from a text editor.
 It is, however, compatible with a wide variety of popular editors (e.g., Alpha, BBEdit, Emacs, VIM, iTeXMac, TeXShop).
 Note that MaxTex is a